Design An Indigenous Shelter Project Based Learning | Paper and Digital

 This activity has been tested with dozens of different groups of grade four students and is a HUGE hit.
 Students have made shelters that included diagrams, posters, Lego®, cardboard and even one made of sticks and mud.

-This task aligns with:
+This resource aligns with:

-• the Alberta Program of Studies for Grade 4 or Grade 5 Social Studies
+- the Alberta Program of Studies for Grade 4 or Grade 5 Social Studies

 Have a question?
 Before contacting us, check our Frequently Asked Questions page.